 Safe Routes to Schools

-We are pleased to see so many students biking or walking to school.
+We are excited to see so many students biking or walking to school again.
 Please view the Safe Routes to Schools information here to be aware of crossing guard locations, stop signs, and recommended routes for our students.
 Please also be mindful of the helmet law in Glencoe - all children under the age of 16 must wear a helmet while on a bicycle, scooter, or skateboard.
 Thank you for your support of this critical safety measure.

 The school district may release directory information which includes: